classcraft/policies/Version1.4/privacy.md

 Classcraft User Access Privileges
 ---------------------------------

 Teachers are granted access to student data for the students in their classes and to parent data for the students in their classes.
-With the multiclass option, teachers from the same school can see the name, username and character class of students who are in classes that are linked to theirs, but do not have access to other student information outside of their own class.
+With the Multi-class option, teachers from the same school can see the name, username and character class of students who are in classes that are linked to theirs, but do not have access to other student information outside of their own class.
 The school administrators may also have access to this data.

 Students are granted access to their personal data, their team game play data, all content posted by their teacher in the classroom content system, comments of other students in the classroom content system, as well as any data that is displayed by the teacher in front of the whole class.
 By default, students can see game events for other students in their class from within their account.
 The teacher can restrain the information visible to other students: on a per class basis, they can hide the reasons for gaining and losing points and also limit visibility to a student's teammates only (for the purpose of being able to play the game).